Damping of the isovector giant dipole resonance in $^{40,48}$Ca: Wavelet analysis technique

 where $P({\delta}E)$ is the power as a function of scale ${\delta}E$ summed at each scale value over the index $i = N$ with $N$ being the number of energy bins on the excitation-energy axis.
 In the present case, the range of summation is shown by lower and upper excitation-energy limits indicated by the vertical dashed lines in Fig.~\ref{fig:scales}, top right-side panels.
 The corresponding power spectrum obtained from Eq.~(\ref{eq:power}) is shown in Fig.~\ref{fig:scales}, top left-side panel.
 Here, for clarity, power $P({\delta}E)$ is divided by the corresponding scale ${\delta}E$ and the result is normalized to unity.
 Continuing the CWT analysis example, the procedure above was repeated for the $^{40}$Ca RTBA calculations, the results of which are displayed in the bottom section of Fig.~\ref{fig:scales}.

-With respect to the scale values extracted and discussed below, we note that the choice of the complex-Morlet mother wavelet yields the equivalent Fourier scale.
+With respect to the scale values extracted and discussed below, we note that these do not depend on a particular choice of the wavelet function (see Fig.~9 in Ref.~\cite{she08} for an example) but the complex-Morlet function provides the best compromise between resolution in excitation energy and scale for the kind of data analyzed here.
+Furthermore, it yields the equivalent Fourier scale.
 A particular value of scale in a CWT plot corresponds to the excitation-energy difference between consecutive minima (or maxima) in the coefficient plot, referred to as a ``length-like'' wavelet energy-scale.
 Half of the ``length-like'' wavelet energy-scale is the width of the peak (FWHM) and is referred to as a ``width-like'' wavelet energy-scale.
+We also note that the model dependence of the background subtraction with the DWT (Sec.~\ref{sec:exp-results}) discussed e.g.\ in Ref.~\cite{usm11a} does not affect the scale values but only their relative magnitude.